Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 ------------ | -------------
 Wind speed & frequency in 3-dimentional direction | By calculating Ultrasonic error Air Temperature & humidity | Am2301 Sensor
-GPS Location | Am2301 Sensor
+GPS Location | USB GBS Dongle
 Soil Mositure | Resistive soil sensor

 ## What you will need
-Raspberry Pi set : which is an RP computer with SD preloaded with raspberry OS , and a sense hat you can also add Pijuice 6xUltrasonic Anemometer : placed in perpendicular directions facing each other (X.Y.Z) as a network with different enables or different triggers.
+Raspberry Pi set : which is an RP computer with SD preloaded with raspberry OS , and a pinoir camera (optional ) 6xUltrasonic Anemometer : placed in perpendicular directions facing each other (X.Y.Z) as a network with different enables or different triggers.
-Dongles : USB Soil EC sensor, GPS Dongle (optionally/ input GPS coordinate manually) , 4G dongle (optionally) Solar System : a basic 50W solar panel with solar charger and a battery consisted with RP FarmOS : which is the farming open-source management system that will act as an interface to the system to view and analyzie sensors data  .
+Dongles : USB Soil EC sensor, GPS Dongle (optionally/ input GPS coordinate manually) , 4G dongle (optionally) Solar System : a basic 30W solar panel that Charges the Main Super ploymer battery via the MPPT solar charger which also powers the UPS battery pack via usb cable which is responsible for powering the raspberry pi which in turns communicates and powers the Arduino via the USB , this configuration aims to stablize RPI power supply
+FarmOS : which is the farming open-source management system that will act as an interface to the system to view and analyzie sensors data  .

 Number | Device